 The FDA reported a link between DCM and “grain-free” dog foods that rely heavily on potatoes, legumes, and exotic proteins.
 Vegan and homemade diets were also reportedly involved.
-This caught FDA’s attention because some of the dogs were not the breeds that are known to develop DCM due to taurine deficiency; these dogs included Labrador Retrievers, Whippets, Miniature Schnauzers, one Shih Tzu, one Bulldog, and an unspecified number of mixed-breed dogs.
+This caught FDA’s attention because some of the dogs were not the breeds that are known to develop DCM due to taurine deficiency; these dogs included Labrador Retrievers, Whippets, Miniature Schnauzers, one Shih Tzu, one Bulldog, an unspecified number of mixed-breed dogs–and several cats.

 Specifically, the FDA stated that “potatoes or multiple legumes such as peas, lentils, other “pulses” (seeds of legumes), and their protein, starch and fiber” were main ingredients of the food in several cases of DCM reported to the agency.
 Note the careful language used in its statement: potatoes are singled out, but with regard to legumes, multiple legumes and their isolated components were main ingredients in implicated diets.

 Subsequently, FDA has emphasized that people should “not take intuitive leaps beyond what is explicitly stated in our public notice.”
 That is, don’t assume that all legumes are problematic—just the ones specifically noted.
 (However, other research greatly widens this array.)

 Unfortunately, FDA failed to indicate whether the associated foods were dry, canned, or both.
 It’s probably safe to assume that most or all were dry foods, since that is what the vast majority of dogs are fed in the U.S. But it is worth noting that, in the case of cats, canned foods need supplemental taurine at a twice the level than dry foods, because cats’ gut bacteria interact differently with those food forms.

 Based on FDA’s statement and previous research, ingredients that may be correlated with DCM in dogs and are (more or less commonly) used in dog foods include: